 Angkor, as well as being the bang-average national beer of Cambodia, was the capital city of the Khmer empire from the 9th to the 15th century.
 Today, it stands as an enormous complex of over 1000 temples which range from completely ruined to partially preserved and painstakingly restored.
 The expansive individual temple complexes were carved out of stone and many of the stones themselves contain carvings of people or text.
 The city was built with these imposing edifices at its core but the city’s other buildings were made from perishable materials because only the gods had the right to residences made of stone.
-From research conducted 2007 it is believed that Angkor was the largest preindustrial city in the world with an urban sprawl of over 1000 square kilometres and a population possibly up to one million.
-This wonder of the ancient world was facilitated by a vast network of infrastructure such as elaborate water management systems which dispersed and stored water to account for the changeable seasons in Cambodia.Β
+From research conducted in 2007, it is believed that Angkor was the largest preindustrial city in the world with an urban sprawl of over 1000km2 and a population possibly up to one million.
+This wonder of the ancient world was facilitated by a vast network of infrastructure such as elaborate water management systems which dispersed and stored water to account for the changeable seasons in Cambodia.

 We knew that we had to see Angkor Wat, not only the largest temple complex in Angkor but the largest religious monument in the world, but we also planned on seeing as many other temples as we could on our one day pass.
 So, we got a rickshaw for the day and sped off.
 In the coming photos, hopefully you can garner some understanding of the variety and intricacies of the complexes we explored.